Back to news

 When to Upgrade

-Worth noting up front: Chroma itself supports vector, full-text, regex, and metadata search, and Chroma Cloud adds hosted hybrid search (Chroma official site).
+Worth noting up front: Chroma itself supports vector, full-text, regex, and metadata search, and Chroma Cloud adds hosted hybrid search (Chroma official site (opens in a new tab)).
 So "switch tools to get hybrid search" is less clear-cut than it once was, the table below is about scale and shared access, not missing features.

 SignUpgrade To